Hendawyy/Flask-Heart-Failure-Predictor/README.md

 # Flask-Heart-Failure-Predictor

-This repository contains a Flask web application for predicting heart failure risk based on medical data.
-It uses a machine learning model to make predictions.
-The application provides a user-friendly interface for entering medical data and obtaining predictions.
+This Flask web application predicts the risk of heart failure based on medical data.
+It utilizes a machine learning model trained on clinical records to provide predictions with high accuracy.

+## Features

+- User-friendly interface for inputting medical data.
+- Predicts the likelihood of heart failure.
+- Utilizes a K-Nearest Neighbors (KNN) machine learning model.
+- Provides accuracy metrics and a confusion matrix.